eokafor/eokafor/README.md

 - 👋 Hi, I’m @eokafor
 - 👀 I’m interested in Java development, web development and machine learning
-- 🌱 I’m currently learning machine learning
+- 🌱 I’m currently researching more about machine learning
 - 💞️ I’m looking to collaborate on awesome projects and expand my knowledge and network
 - 📫 You can reach me through my LinkedIn: http://linkedin.com/in/okafor99